pipelinelabo/datalaiq-wiki/quickstart/quickstart.md

 ### Redhat/CentOS Repositories

-Gravwell is available as a `yum` repository for both Redhat and CentOS Linux distributions.
-To use the Gravwell yum repository, add the following stanza to your `yum.conf` (located in `/etc/yum.conf`)
+DatalaiQ is available as a `yum` repository for both Redhat and CentOS Linux distributions.
+To use the DatalaiQ yum repository, add the following stanza to your `yum.conf` (located in `/etc/yum.conf`)

 ```
 [gravwell]